umbrellio/table_sync/docs/receiving.md

 end
 ```

-can be defined several times.
+Сan be defined several times.
+Execution order guaranteed.

 #### after_commit_on_update
 Perform code after updated data was committed.